gerlichlab/spoc/docs/data_structures.md

-This particular contacts dataframe has one contact that conforms with the convention that the first contact should be smaller than the second (`read1`), whereas the other two contacts don't conform with that convention.
-Using the `.flip_symmetric_contacts` method we can fix this:
+This particular contacts dataframe has one contact that conforms with the convention that the first contact should be smaller than the second (`read1`), whereas the other two contacts don't conform to that convention.
+Using the `.flip_symmetric_contacts` method, we can fix this:

 ```python